-Governmental funds are used to account for all or most of a government's general activities, including the collection and disbursement of restricted, committed or assigned monies (special revenue funds), the funds restricted, committed or assigned for acquisition or construction of general capital assets (capital projects fund) and the funds restricted, committed or assigned for the servicing of general long-term debt (debt service funds).
+Governmental funds are used to account for all or most of a government's general activities, including the collection and disbursement of restricted, committed or assigned monies (special revenue funds), and the funds restricted, committed or assigned for acquisition or construction of general capital assets (capital projects fund).
 The General Fund is used to account for all activities of the general government not accounted for in some other fund.